 12tablespoonsunsalted buttermelted and at room temperature (1.5 sticks)

-Make the sponge: Pour the milk into a large bowl.
-Add the yeast, and let dissolve.
-Whisk in a cup unbleached all-purpose flour, then cover the bowl and leave in a warm place until it has doubled in size and is very frothy.
-This should take about 30 minutes, though it has taken upwards of an hour for me depending on the weather.
+Make the sponge.
+Pour the milk into a large bowl.
+Add the yeast, and let it dissolve.
+Whisk in a cup of flour, then cover the bowl and leave in a warm place until it has doubled in size and is very frothy.
+This should take about 30 minutes, though it has taken upwards closer to an hour for me, depending on the weather and the conditions inside my home.

-Prepare ingredients for the buns: Measure the currants, raisins, cranberries and apricots into a bowl.
+Mise en place.1.
+Measure the currants, raisins, cranberries and apricots into a bowl.
 Cover the dried fruit with hot water, and let stand for 10 minutes.
-Drain the fruit, then return to its original bowl, and stir in the rum before setting aside.
+Drain the fruit, then return to its original bowl, and stir in the rum before setting aside.2.
+In another bowl, measure the 2 whole eggs and 2 of the extra yolks.
+Beat with a whisk or a fork, and set aside.3.
+Melt the butter, and let cool.
+It needs to be liquid, but if it is too hot from the microwave, it could kill the yeast.

-Once the sponge is ready, pour the beaten eggs, melted butter and vanilla extract into the sponge mixture, and stir together.
-Fold in the rum-soaked fruit, then set the sponge and fruit mixture aside.
+Mix the wet ingredients.
+Pour the beaten eggs, melted butter and vanilla extract into the sponge mixture, and stir together.
+Fold in the rum-soaked fruit, then set the mixture aside.

-Cover the loaves with plastic wrap or with a damp kitchen towel, and let rise until doubled.
+Do the second rise.
+Cover the buns with plastic wrap or with a damp kitchen towel, and let rise until doubled.
 This should take around 30 minutes.

-Transfer the buns to the oven.
+Bake.
+Transfer the buns to the preheated oven.
 Bake on the middle rack for 35 minutes or until the buns are a dark, glossy brown.

-Once cooked through, transfer the loaves to a cooling rack and allow them to cool down completely before enjoying.
+Once cooked through, transfer the buns to a cooling rack and let them cool before enjoying.